Googong Foreshores: Description

-The Googong Foreshores Cultural and Geodiversity Heritage Area is a 223 hectare area of land largely cleared for pastoral use.
-A small river called Burra Creek runs through the place.
+The Googong Foreshores Cultural and Geodiversity Heritage Area is a 223-hectare area of land largely cleared for pastoral use.
+A small river called Burra Creek runs through the location.
 There is also a collection of farm buildings including the London Bridge Homestead group, a woolshed and squatter's quarters.

-The London Bridge Homestead group of buildings is located near to Burra Creek and the buildings are arranged to form an "L" shape.
+The London Bridge Homestead group of buildings is located near to Burra Creek and the buildings are arranged in an "L" shape.
 Four buildings are included in the homestead group: a stone cottage, a slab hut, a lath and plaster building, and a weatherboard building with a fibro annex.
 The woolshed and shearer's quarters are located approximately 1.5 km away from the homestead.

 The area also includes a distinctive natural limestone formation, London Bridge Arch, which acts as a natural bridge over a section of the Burra Creek.
-London Bridge Arch formed in limestone containing fossils of brachiopods, corals, crinoids and trilobites.
+London Bridge Arch formed in limestone which contains fossils of brachiopods, corals, crinoids and trilobites.
 It developed, along with several smaller caves, from erosion at a meander bend in Burra Creek.
 Formation of the arch resulted in a meander cut off which occurs when the two closest parts of a meander bend are directly connected, usually causing the river to abandon the meander loop and continue straight downstream.
-An abandoned meander loop is visible east of Burra Creek.
+An abandoned meander loop, or billabong, is visible east of Burra Creek.

-The limestone which contains the arch and caves is a small lens (approximately 50m by 150m) developed in the late Silurian Cappanana Formation.
-The arch is 34m long, about 12-18m wide and 5m high, while 5-7m vertical cliffs occur above both entrances to the arch.
+The limestone which includes the arch and caves is a small lens (approximately 50m by 150m) developed in the late Silurian Cappanana Formation.
+The arch is 34m long, about 12-18m wide and 5m high, and 5-7m vertical cliffs occur above both entrances to the arch.
 Two through caves, containing patches of flowstone and Pleistocene fossil deposits, occur in the limestone above the level of the arch.
-These caves, Douglas and Burra, are older creek passages.
+The caves, Douglas and Burra, are older creek passages.
 Several other small caves and shelters also occur in the limestone.

 Condition

 The condition of the buildings in the London Bridge complex has been described as fair to good.
 The buildings have previously been conserved to a high standard, although it is unclear how much work has been undertaken on them since 2002.
 The buildings have retained much of their original fabric.

-London Bridge Arch is in good condition with some minor insignificant damage occurring within the caves.
+London Bridge Arch is in good condition with some minor damage within the caves.
 Historic and recent visitor use has compacted some of the cave deposits and destroyed some surface fossils, and historic graffiti is evident within the Douglas and Burra caves.
 The surrounding landscape is mostly highly modified former pastoral country.